 If the course you require does not need to meet WSBC specifications, then a first aid and/or cardio-pulmonary resuscitation (CPR) course may be appropriate.
 Check with your employer to determine their expectations.
-For example, if you work in the day care field, the Day Care Licensing Board should be able to advise you.
+For example, if you work in the day care field, the Day Responder (EMR), Marine, CPR Level C and more.

+250-334-5005 1-800-715-0914 firstaid@nic.bc.ca Care Licensing Board should be able to advise you.
 First aid courses offered through NIC are listed as FAC courses and CPR courses are listed as HRT courses.
 Many of the first aid course prerequisite/corequisite(s) listed for NIC health and human services programs and marine training are listed as FAC courses.